Noaemien/ada-template-website/betting-floor.md

 ## The Bookmakers : Setting the Odds

-To do so, the bookmakers scrapped the whole wikipedia website to extract a graph architecture from it. (they unfortunately do not have access at the Wikispeedia players game data so they cannot predict perfectly the outcome of the competition)
+To do so, the bookmakers scraped the whole Wikipedia website to extract a graph architecture from it (they unfortunately do not have access to the Wikispeedia players’ game data, so they cannot perfectly predict the outcome of the competition).
-To estimate the importance of a node over a network, we usually use centrality measure, a central concept from network science.
+To estimate the importance of a node over a network, we usually use centrality measures, a central concept from network science.
 Bookmakers decided to mainly rely on a combination of **Betweenness** and **Katz** **centrality** measures.

 ### Betweenness Centrality